Julie-t/Sentiment-Classification-of-Apple-and-Google-Tweets-Using-NLP/README.md

 c) A 'figures' file where the plots and images used in this project and presentation are located
 d) A tableau visualization located [here](https://public.tableau.com/app/profile/edna.maina/viz/TwitterSentimentAnalysis_17567937827180/Dashboard1?publish=yes )
 e) A .ptt file containing the project's presentation
+f) .python-version, Procfile, app.py, model.pkl and requirements.txt file for deployment of the model.

 ## Business Understanding